logigearcorp/srs-gondola-website/pages/ContactUs.md

 Business title | **N** | N/a | Senior QA Engineer
 Message | Y | N/a | I want to buy 10 licenses

-## Position
-* URL: www.gondolatest.com/contact-us
-* `Contact Us` menu item on the main Nav-bar

 ## Functionality
-* Must have CAPTCHA
+* Must prevent spamming by reCAPTCHA v3
-* When the user submit the form, send an email to support@gondolatest.com.
+* When the user submits the form, send an email to support@gondolatest.com.

   ```
   Title: Somebody Contacted Us

   Content:
   Hi Sales/Support,
-  The following prospect has sent a message.
+  The following prospect has sent us a message.
   [All data collected]
   Please respond as soon as possible.
   This email address has been added to Pardot.